-{\textbf{Construct threats to validity}} concern the relation between the theory and the observations made.
-To study the effectiveness of a given test criterion in guiding DNN testing, we rely on a clustering-based approach to estimate detected faults in DNNs.
-It is a potential threat to construct validity as this estimate may not be sufficiently accurate.
+{\textbf{Construct threats to validity}} concern the relation between the theory and the observations.
+To study the effectiveness of a given test criterion in guiding DNN testing, we relied on a clustering-based approach to estimate detected faults in DNNs.
+It is a potential threat to construct validity because this estimate may not be sufficiently accurate.
 If that is the case, correlations with diversity and coverage might appear weaker than they actually are.
-But alternatively, relying on misprediction rates is, as discussed above, much more misleading as, in practice, many similar mispredicted inputs typically result from the same problems in the DNN model.
-Accounting for a large number of redundant test inputs would blur our correlation analysis, an effect we have actually observed in our study.
-Further, we rely on a density-based clustering algorithm that is capable of grouping similar inputs in clusters of arbitrary shapes, as opposed to other types of clustering algorithms (e.g, k-means and hierarchical clustering) which assume that clusters are convex.
-Next, we cluster similar mispredicted inputs based on their (image) features and misprediction behaviour, thus relying for what semantically distinguishes images.
-Finally, we quantitatively and qualitatively assess the obtained clusters to ensure they group test inputs with similar characteristics.
+Alternatively, relying on misprediction rates is, as previously discussed, misleading, because in practice, many similar mispredicted inputs typically result from the same problems in the DNN model.
+Accounting for numerous redundant test inputs would blur our correlation analysis, an effect we observed in our study.
+Further, we relied on a density-based clustering algorithm that is capable of grouping similar inputs in clusters of arbitrary shapes, as opposed to other types of clustering algorithms, such as k-means and hierarchical clustering, which assume that clusters are convex.
+Next, we clustered similar mispredicted inputs based on their (image) features and misprediction behaviour, thus relying on what semantically distinguishes images.
+Finally, we quantitatively and qualitatively assessed the obtained clusters to group test inputs with similar characteristics.

 {\textbf{Reliability threats to validity}} concern the replicability of our study results.
-We rely on publicly available models and datasets and provide online all the materials required to replicate our study results.
-This includes the set of all selected samples in the experiments and the different configurations that we used for all the selected testing criteria.
+We relied on publicly available models and datasets and provided all the materials required to replicate our study results online~\cite{ReplicationPackage}.
+This includes the set of all selected samples in the experiments and the different configurations we used for all the selected testing criteria.

 {\textbf{Conclusion threats to validity}} concern the relation between the treatment and the outcome.
-We relied in this study on Spearman correlation as it does not rely on any assumptions about the data set distributions and the shape of the relationships, except for the latter being monotonic.
+We relied on the Spearman correlation because it does not rely on assumptions about the data set distributions or on the shapes of the relationships, except for the latter being monotonic.